 "475,534 resident and nonresident licensed anglers fished 2.5 million days in Alaska and spent nearly $1.4 billion on licenses and stamps, trip related expenditures, pre purchased packages, and equipment and real estate used for fishing."

-Fish, in particular salmon, are a very important part of the diet for the majority of subsistence-dependant communities in the state.
+Fish, in particular salmon, are a very important part of the diet for the majority of subsistence-dependent communities in the state.
 Fish make up over 60% by weight of the annual wild food harvest in Alaska.
 While not all harvests are monitored by the state and much is unreported, the Department of Fish and Game conservatively estimates the size of the salmon fishery to be over 1 million fish per year (compared to 1.6 million from sport fishing and 167 million from the commercial harvest).
 Subsistence fishing in Alaska is also is associated with a strong cultural heritage in native communities; its importance extends beyond nutrition and calories.
 To this end, the state manages all fisheries with subsistence use having a priority over both commercial and recreational fishing.

 The state also defines a separate "personal use" fishery for Alaskans only which regulates non-subsistence personal use of fishing gear such as gill nets, traps, and fish wheels.
 The permitting for these activities is distinct, but the harvest data are usually combined, and both are managed in a similar manner.
 In reality this fishery more or less just allows a subsistence-style harvest for Alaskans who live outside of designated subsistence zones.